Skip to main content

 Strategy tips

-#- Including both a money order and a Form G-1450 in the same package, even if their combined total matches the required fee, is a common mistake.
+• Including both a money order and a G-1450 in the same package, even if their combined total meets the required fee, is a common mistake.

-- Failing to date your check within the past 365 days.
+• Failing to ensure your check is dated within the last 365 days.

-- Failing to include accurate routing and account numbers on Form G-1650.
+• Failing to include the accurate routing and account numbers on Form G-1650.

-- Failing to indicate whether the account is business or personal on Form G-1650.
+• Failing to indicate whether the account on Form G-1650 is a business or personal account.

 Sources for this section